 We love to travel the wide open spaces of Nevada.
-There are so many Nevada attractions the list is almost endless.
+There are so many Nevada day trips the list is almost endless.
 Many of these destinations are within easy day trip distance of Las Vegas or Reno.
 Others are well off the beaten path and require an overnight trip to reach.
-Add your favourite Nevada destination in the comment section and have fun exploring Nevada.
-Northern Nevada Attractions
+Add your favorite Nevada destination in the comment section and have fun exploring Nevada.
+Jump to Northern Nevada Day Trips

 Southern Nevada Day Trips

 Bonnie Springs Ranch is a roadside attraction located in Red Rock Canyon a few miles from the Las Vegas Strip.
 One of the most popular attractions at the ranch is horseback rides.
 Bonnie Springs also has a fun train ride, western shows, and a mock ghost town.

 Close enough to Las Vegas for a day trip but far enough away to seem like another world.
 Hiking, mountain biking, horseback riding, and rock climbing are popular activities at Red Rock Canyon.
 A one-way 13-mile scenic drive takes you through some of the most spectacular spots.
 Enjoy the canyon scenery from the comfort of an air-conditioned car.